 Age-related macular degeneration

-Age-related macular degeneration (AMD) is a disease related to the aging of the central area of the retina called the macula.
-It results in a progressive loss of central vision in people over 50 years old.
-The central vision progressively deteriorates and a "scotoma" appears, a black spot which is projected on the object looked at.
-Like a camera whose film is stained, the center of the visual field is blurred and all details are lost.
-Precise vision (especially reading, driving, face recognition) quickly becomes difficult or impossible.
+Despite medical advances, there is currently no cure for AMD.Age-related macular degeneration (AMD) is a disease that results from the aging of the central area of the retina, known as the macula.
+It leads to progressive loss of central vision in people over 50.
+Over time, central vision deteriorates, and a "scotoma" - a black spot - appears in the visual field, projecting onto the object being viewed.
+Like a camera with damaged film, the center of the visual field becomes blurred, and all details are lost.
+Precise vision, essential for activities such as reading, driving and recognizing faces, quickly becomes difficult, if not impossible.